Columbia Amateur Radio Association

 Section 3

-The Secretary shall keep a record of the proceedings of all meetings, keep the roll of members, carry on all correspondence, read communications at each meeting, and mail written meeting notices to each member.
-The Secretary shall keep permanent records of the association.
-All records shall be in a safe place and shall be available on request.
-At term expiration the Secretary shall turn over all items and supplies belonging to the association to their successor.
+The Secretary shall keep a record of the proceedings of all meetings, keep the role of members, execute all correspondence, read communications at each meeting, and convey meeting notices to each member.
+The Secretary shall keep permanent records of the Association.
+All records shall be in a safe place and shall be available upon request.
+At term end the Secretary shall turn over all items, supplies, and records belonging to the Association to his/her successor.

 Section 4

-The Treasurer shall receive and receipt all money paid to the association: keep an accurate account of all money received and expended, pay no bills unless authorized by the association or its officers constituting an executive committee.
-A bank account will be established monies received will be deposited therein.
-A Finance Committee may be authorized by the President, and chaired by the Vice-President.
-At each regular meeting the Treasurer shall submit an itemized statement of disbursements and receipts.
-The Treasurer will file all appropriate and necessary government documents with the exception of those pertaining to the Federal Communications Commission.
-At term end the Treasurer shall turn over everything in their possession belonging to tile association to their successor.
+The Treasurer shall receive and provide receipts for all money paid to the Association: keep a correct account of all the monies received and spent, pay no bills unless authorized by the Association or its Executive Committee.
+A bank account will be set up, and the monies received will be deposited there.
+A Finance Committee may be authorized by the President and chaired by the Vice-president.
+At each regular meeting, the Treasurer shall give an itemized statement of disbursements and receipts.
+The Treasurer will file all proper and necessary government documents except for those pertaining to the Federal Communications Commission.
+At term end the Treasurer shall turn over all items, supplies, and financial records belonging to the Association to his/her successor.

 Section 5